Debbie's Hypnotherapy Blogs

 Stage hypnotists probably still use the word 'sleep' because they use fast inductions (methods of hypnotising people) and need a single-syllable word that is easy to say quickly and emphatically.
 Stage hypnotists ask you to do daft things because it's entertaining for their audience.
 Hypnotherapists don't because they don't have an audience and it wouldn't solve your problems.

 Hypnotherapy relies on us accepting suggestions made by the therapist.

 We are all susceptible to suggestion.
-There is a massive, world wide advertising industry based on that very fact.
+There is a massive, worldwide advertising industry based on that very fact.
 But we can always reject suggestions we don't like or which are inappropriate to us.

-Hypnosis puts us in a calm, focussed state where we are more than usually susceptible to suggestion; when therapists use it to suggest ways in which we can be happier or deal with our problems, we comply.
+Hypnosis puts us in a calm, focused state where we are more than usually susceptible to suggestion; when therapists use it to suggest ways in which we can be happier or deal with our problems, we comply.
 But we always retain the ability to say no.